sulcantonin/event2vec_public/README.md

 ## Quickstart (tiny synthetic dataset)

-The snippet below trains a small `EuclideanModel` on a toy event graph for a few epochs and prints an embedding for a short sequence.
-It runs in seconds on CPU.
+The snippet below trains the high-level `Event2Vec` estimator on a toy event graph for a few epochs and prints an embedding for a short sequence.
+It runs in seconds on CPU and mirrors the Euclidean model from the paper while exposing the new fit/transform interface.

 We have 5 events: `START, A, B, C, END` and we test if we add `START + A + C ~ C`.
-The example should be self contained for educational purposes, as the main interest is the loss function.
+The example remains self-contained so you can inspect the additive loss function in isolation.

 ```python
 import random